-Ally Bank’s Interest Checking account also pays interest, but its APY is just 0.10 percent.
-If you keep $25,000 in your account, it jumps to 0.60 percent.
+Ally Bank’s Interest Checking account also pays interest, but only has 0.10% APY.
+If you keep $15,000 in your account, it jumps to 0.60% APY.
 The account includes standard checks at no charge, in addition to a debit MasterCard and online bill pay.

 Check Out: 5 Best Banks for No Fees

 Accounts With Unique Features